 Property prices on the rise – again!

-Those that may have been hoping that last year’s COVID crisis might cause a “crash” in house prices to more affordable levels haven been left bitterly disappointed.
+Those who were hoping that the 2020 COVID crisis might cause a “crash” in house prices to more affordable levels haven been left bitterly disappointed.

 Across major capital cities in Australia, it now takes at least half a million dollars to buy an averaged priced property.